-- Providing an isolated area for the sound mixer - Using radio mics with recording capability so that sound crew do not travel in tracking vehicle or picture vehicles - e.
-When using equipment, where possible consider: - Setting up timecode network to avoid physical timecode jamming of cameras - Providing audio to camera operators using remote heads - Providing audio to off-set crew for line-ups shown on wide angle cameras - Providing audio to additional crew not on set - Providing intercom communications between director and crew - Using radio mics with recording capability for interior vehicle shots, limiting the need for sound travelling in tracking or picture vehicles - Using ethernet based technology to minimise use of cables - Using small speaker or in-ear playback of off-camera dialogue to avoid off-camera actors having to be on set - Supplying a speaker on-set for off-set director to communicate with actors (actors speak back using their radio mics) - Using pre-rigged multiple speakers for "Voice of God" to provide wide coverage at lower volumes for better communication and access for multiple users
+- Setting up timecode network to avoid physical timecode jamming of cameras - Providing audio to camera operators using remote heads - Providing audio to off-set crew for line-ups shown on wide angle cameras - Providing audio to additional crew not on set - Providing intercom communications between director and crew - Using radio mics with recording capability for interior vehicle shots, limiting the need for sound travelling in tracking or picture vehicles - Using ethernet based technology to minimise use of cables - Using small speaker or in-ear playback of off-camera dialogue to avoid off-camera actors having to be on set - Supplying a speaker on-set for off-set director to communicate with actors (actors speak back using their radio mics) - Using pre-rigged multiple speakers for "Voice of God" to provide wide coverage at lower volumes for better communication and access for multiple users

 28. Special Effects (SFX) a.
 Apply practice set out in sections 1. to 13. and 17. of this guidance. b.
-To reduce transmission when handling equipment and other items, encourage increased handwashing.
-C. Allocate a safe work zone for SFX on stages where SFX are required. d.
-Where possible: - Allocate SFX crew with their own equipment - Use remote-operation devices - For line-of-sight, use CCTV, Radio Qs, etc. e.
-For pyro storage and test areas, where possible: Designate a test area for the sole use of each separate production Where it is not possible to have individual storage facilities, clean the shared facility upon departure Allocate a team to solely transport pyrotechnic articles back and forth between the testing location and pyro store All items to be sanitised before and after use f.
-When considering the use of atmos/smoke, discuss the use requirements with the manufacturer in advance to help assess any potential COVID-19 related risk.
+To reduce transmission when handling equipment and other items, encourage increased handwashing. c.
+Allocate a safe work zone for SFX on stages where SFX are required. d.
+Where possible: Allocate SFX crew with their own equipment Use remote-operation devices For line-of-sight, use CCTV, Radio Qs, etc. e.
+For pyro storage and test areas, where possible: Designate a test area for the sole use of each separate production Where it is not possible to have individual storage facilities, clean the shared facility

-g.
-Allow SFX crew appropriate time to complete general placing and cleaning of equipment and plant.

-h.
-For the unit truck, where possible:
+Allocate a team to solely transport pyrotechnic articles back and forth between the testing location and pyro store All items to be sanitised before and after use f.
+When considering the use of atmos/smoke, discuss the use requirements with the manufacturer in advance to help assess any potential COVID-19 related risk. g.
+Allow SFX crew appropriate time to complete general placing and cleaning of equipment and plant. h.
+For the unit truck, where possible: - Dedicate a single crew member for the truck - Only give floor crew access to the unit truck